The needs of carers of people with advanced heart failure will be the focus of new research carried out by University of Ulster academics.

 Dr Fitzsimons is also chair of the European Society of Cardiology’s Council on Nursing & Allied Professionals and is Clinical Lead for the Northern Ireland Clinical Research Network in Cardiovascular Disease.

-She added: “International evidence confirms that end-of-life care in heart failure is poor, characterised by high levels of symptoms, inadequate support and poor quality of life.
+“International evidence confirms that end-of-life care in heart failure is poor, characterised by high levels of symptoms, inadequate support and poor quality of life.

 “In addition only four per cent of this population receive palliative care, although they constitute some of the most socio-economically deprived in our community.